-Based upon the decision of a committee formed of the AIE USA Heads of School and the AIE CEO, a disciplinary sanction may include the completion of an appropriate rehabilitation program.
+Based on the decision of a committee formed of the AIE USA Heads of School and the AIE CEO, a disciplinary sanction may include completing an appropriate rehabilitation program.

 The effectiveness of this policy will be reviewed biannually with necessary changes implemented to improve it as needed.